Welcome Forbes Readers

 He helped us with our foundation and my insomnia.

 I never thought doing good deeds could keep me up at night.
 But worries about the family foundation led to countless sleepless nights.
 Every morning, my antique alarm clock would rouse me from sleep, still exhausted.
 My brother and I just couldn’t agree on the management decisions.
 We needed someone else to step in and that’s exactly what Liam did, working as an intermediary between me and my brother, finding common ground.
 The foundation is flourishing, my brother and I have never been closer, and thanks to Liam’s help, I wake up rested and restored before the alarm even makes a sound.
 The right advice and a good night’s sleep is enough to enjoy the little things in life.

 We made our family tighter and our business stronger with one round of golf.

 Never have the words, “Yes sir,” been so cutting as when I heard it from my sister.
 My authority within the family business had caused a rift in the family.
 Somewhere along the way, I’d stopped being a brother and became the CEO and chairman of the board instead.
-That’s when Whit suggested that Thanksgiving was the perfect opportunity to recapture some of the family magic of our childhood.
-A little Thanksgiving football, a few laughs, and a lot of stuffing later, and we’d reworked the business so Whit could handle decisions involving the family and I could focus on being a brother.
+That’s when Whit suggested that our annual charity golf tournament was the perfect opportunity to recapture some of the family magic of our childhood.
+A few laughs and a round of golf later, we’d reworked the business so Whit could handle decisions involving the family and I could focus on being a brother.
 Sometimes the big picture becomes clearer when you focus on the little things.

 — David, San Diego